 - Wash and also pat dry the chicken chunks.

-- Take the chicken pieces in a bowl and marinate with Single Cream, Garlic paste, Ginger paste, Kasuri Methi, and also Black Pepper Powder.
+- Take the chicken pieces in a bowl and marinate them with Single Cream, Garlic paste, Ginger paste, kasuri methi, and black pepper powder.

 - Cover the bowl with a lid or cling film and refrigerate for 8 hours before cooking.